CISC452MLProject/CISC-452-Group-22/docs/proposal.typ

 High Accuracy in Joint Localization
 - Expected Outcomes: We expect the model to achieve a Mean Absolute Error (MAE) of less than 5 pixels on average and a Percentage of Correct Keypoints (PCK) exceeding 85%.
 - Analysis Plan: We will perform per-joint and overall evaluations to identify any joints with consistently higher errors.
-Statistical analysis will include computing each joint's mean, median, and standard deviation of errors.
-Generated Heatmaps of error distributions will visualize areas needing improvement.
 Real-Time Processing Capability
 - Expected Outcomes: The model should maintain an inference speed of at least 30 FPS on a standard GPU-equipped laptop system.
 - Analysis Plan: We will profile the model's computational performance using the psutil Python package and NVIDIA's Nsight Systems to identify bottlenecks.
 We will optimize the model through techniques such as model pruning or quantization if necessary.
-Robust Performance Across Diverse Conditions
-- Expected Outcomes: The model should maintain consistent accuracy across different test conditions, with less than a 5% variance in PCK scores between conditions.
-- Analysis Plan: We will use statistical tests such as ANOVA to determine if differences in performance across conditions are statistically significant.
-We will also analyze the model's robustness to occlusions by evaluating its performance on occluded vs. non-occluded data subsets.
 Statistical and Computational Techniques
 - Error Distribution Analysis: We will examine the distribution of errors across joints using histograms and box plots to assess model bias and variance.
 - Confidence Intervals: We will quantify the reliability of our performance estimates by calculating 95% confidence intervals for the MAE and PCK metrics mentioned above.